 Another option is to consider thermal mass walls.
 In thermal mass walls the insulation is placed into the middle of the wall before the concrete is poured or in pre-cast concrete the insulation is built in.
 In both cases the insulation becomes an integral part of the wall.

 Install water efficient fixtures - 2.0 gallons per minute (GPM) showerheads, 1.5 GPM faucet aerators in sinks and 1.6 gallons per flush (GPF) toilets.
 An option for an existing or new toilet is a dual flush mechanism.
 The dual flush has one option for light waste and one for heavy waste.
 See federal government building standards for showers, faucets, and toilets and how to find a water efficient product with the EPA’s WaterSense label.

 For tiles choose U.S. made ceramic tiles with 50 percent plus recycled content or re-use salvaged tiles.

 Windows generally occupy 10-15 percent of your wall area.
 So, when considering window replacement, savings will largely depend on the condition of your existing windows.
 If you have existing windows in good condition that fit well - especially those with built-in weather stripping - and a good storm window, you may not be able to justify replacement based on energy savings alone.
-If you do replace windows, keep the storm for a triple pane effect.
 An energy audit can help you prioritize energy improvements and estimate potential savings.
 Call your utility company to arrange an audit.

 While choosing paints and other finishing products, choose low or no volatile organic compounds (VOCs) primers, paints, varnishes, adhesives, caulks, and sealants.